Elective home education (EHE)

 - are you planning for your child to take exams and how will you facilitate this?
 It is often difficult to find suitable exam centres and the costs of exams such as GCSEs can be expensive

-Parents/carers can provide the elective home education officer with a written programme of work, arrange a home visit involving the child or do both.
+Parents/carers can provide the EHE officer with a written programme of work and arrange a home visit involving the child or do both.
 The officer needs to be satisfied that you can demonstrate that suitable education is being provided.

-This would only happen if the elective home education officer was convinced that you were not educating your child according to their age, ability and aptitude and if, following a detailed discussion of the issues, the situation was not shown to have improved.
+This would only happen if the EHE officer was convinced that you were not educating your child according to their age, ability and aptitude and if, following a detailed discussion of the issues, the situation was not shown to have improved.

-The elective home education officer will usually visit families every 12 months, although visits will be more frequent if there are concerns.
-If your child had a Statement of Special Educational Needs or an Education, Health and Care (EHC) plan while at school then the local authority retains the duty to review the statement/plan and your child’s progress on an annual basis.
+The EHE officer will usually visit families every 12 months, although visits will be more frequent if there are concerns.
+If your child had a statement of special educational needs (SEN) or an education, health and care (EHC) plan while at school then the local authority retains the duty to review the statement/plan and your child’s progress on an annual basis.

-You are not required to have a detailed plan covering several years but you should show that you are serious about your child’s education and that you are systematic in your planning.
+You aren't required to have a detailed plan covering several years but you should show that you are serious about your child’s education and that you are systematic in your planning.

 Try and ensure that the learning process is as active, practical and participative as possible and systematically planned.
 Place great importance on literacy and numeracy in your programme.